-installed The module files into particular Python location are а version's such as /usr/lib/python2.7/dist-packages even if you specify a relaxed or un-versioned interpreter like python2 (which would be used in scripts for the NUT-Monitor application and possible other consumers of the module).
+The module files are installed into a particular Python version's location such as /usr/lib/python2.7/dist-packages even if you specify a relaxed or un-versioned interpreter like python2 (which would be used in scripts for the NUT-Monitor application and possible other consumers of the module).
 If the preferred Python version in the deployed system changes later (so the python2 symlink for this example would point elsewhere) the module import would become not resolvable for such consumers, until it is installed into that other Python's "site-packages" location.

-H.4.4 Development files
+H.4.6 Development files